cgarth/ARC-spec/ARC specification.md

 - *Workflows* represent data analysis routines (in the sense of CWL tools and workflows) and are a collection of files, together with a corresponding CWL description, stored in a single directory under the top-level `workflows` subdirectory.
 A per-workflow executable CWL description is stored in `workflow.cwl`, which MUST exist for all ARC workflows.
 Further details on workflow descriptions are given [below](#workflow-description).

 - *Runs* capture data products (i.e., outputs of computational analyses) derived from assays, other runs, or study materials using workflows (located in the aforementioned *workflows* subdirectory).
 Each run is a collection of files, stored in the top-level `runs` subdirectory.
-It MUST be accompanied by a per-run CWL workflow description, stored in `<run_name>.cwl` as further described [below](#run-description).
+It MUST be accompanied by a per-run CWL workflow description, stored in `run.cwl` as further described [below](#run-description).

 - *Top-level metadata and workflow description* tie together the elements of an ARC in the contexts of investigation and associated studies (in the ISA definition), captured in the file `isa.investigation.xlsx` in [ISA-XLSX format](#isa-xlsx-format), which MUST be present.